Nur Mahmudi Ismail

-Nur Mahmudi Ismail (born November 11, 1961, in Kediri) was the Mayor of Depok City, a satellite city of West Java located in the southern part of Jakarta.
+Nur Mahmudi Ismail (born November 11, 1961) was the Mayor of Depok City, a satellite city of West Java located in the southern part of Jakarta.
+He was born in Kediri.

 Political career

-Ismail was the first chairman of Prosperous Justice Party (formerly Justice Party), when the party was created in 1998.
+Ismail was the first chairman of Prosperous Justice Party (formerly Justice Party) when the party was created in 1998.
 Later, after the 1999 general election, Ismail resigned from his position as the chairman of the party after being chosen by President Abdurrahman Wahid to serve as the minister of forestry in the National Unity Cabinet.
 He held this position from 1999 to 2000, when President Wahid replaced him with Marzuki Usman.

 Mayor

 In 2005, together with his running mate, Yuyun Wirasaputra, Ismail narrowly won the mayoral election, beating the incumbent Badrul Kamal.